h3abionet/h3agwas/assoc/README.md

     * `fastlmm_multi` : memory used by fastmll is very big and increase with snp number, option run fastlmm by chromosome, with relatedness matrix computed before with gemma (-gk 1)
     * `fastlmmc_bin` : should change binary for fastlmmc (default fastlmmc) and then for all the tests except _gemma_, _boltlmm_ and _fastlmm_, do you want to adjust for multiple testing
+ * plink gwas option :
     * `adjust`: do we want to do explicit testing for Bonferroni correction et al that PLINK odes
     * `mperm`: do you want to test doing permutation testing.
 If so, how many tests?
 By default this is 1000.

 with pipeline, do a GxE interaction with Gemma and Plink, arguments :
   * `gxe` : environmental variables to do gxe analysis with `pheno`, must be coded in 1 and 2 for plink